GallowayLabMIT/protocols/docs/training/onboarding/day_0_setup.rst

   recommended for permanence reasons.
 * Create an `ORCID <https://orcid.org/register>`_.
 Adding all of your active emails is recommended.
 * Request an `MIT Google Workspace <https://ist.mit.edu/g-suite/request>`_ account.
-  This provides access to Google services like Drive, Docs, Calendar, etc. Alternatively, you may use a personal Google Account for access to a lab calendar.
+  This provides access to Google services like Drive, Docs, Calendar, etc. Note that it may take 24 hours to activate.
+  Alternatively, you can use a personal Google Account for access to a lab calendar.
 * (*New grad students and postdocs only*) Create a `Quartzy account <https://www.quartzy.com/>`_.
 Using your MIT email is recommended.

-After creating these accounts, message the following to the ``#iap`` slack channel (if you are joining in January), or to your mentor or point of contact in the lab: your **Kerberos ID (MIT email)**, your **Github username**, your **Zotero username**, the email you'd like added to the lab **Google Calendar**, and the email associated with your **Quartzy** account.
-We'll get you added to all of the above.
+After creating these accounts, request access to the lab's group on the relevant webservices.
+Most of these are managed by one or two lab members; see the onboarding form for who to contact.
+Message them with the following information: your **Kerberos ID (MIT email)**, your **Github username**, your **Zotero username**, the email you'd like added to the lab **Google Calendar**, and the email associated with your **Quartzy** account.
-You will have to:

-* Accept the Github invitation to the `gallowaylabmit organization <https://github.com/gallowaylabmit>`_.
-* Accept the Zotero invitation to the ``gallowaylab`` group, checking that it appears in your `group list <https://www.zotero.org/groups/>`_.
+Then, you must accept the Github invitation to the `GallowayLabMIT organization <https://github.com/gallowaylabmit>`_ and the Zotero invitation to the ``gallowaylab`` group, checking that it appears in your `group list <https://www.zotero.org/groups/>`_.

 .. _OneDrive syncing: